 Six hundred and seventy-five of these producers complete an online survey and communicate to the project team whether they intend to adopt a different sanitation practice; they also receive a data collection template, one -on-one assistance if needed, and a link to the online survey to be used after the production season for performance target verification.
 (June ’14 – Feb ’15)

-However, it is rather clear from USDA NASS data that maple producers in the NESARE region have been adopting improved sap collection strategies (primarily sanitation-related) throughout the course of this project.
+It is clear from USDA NASS data that maple producers in the NESARE region have been adopting improved sap collection strategies (primarily sanitation-related) throughout the course of this project.
 Syrup yields have increased 20.4% within the NESARE region during the course of this project (2014-2017) compared to the timespan immediately preceding this project (2010-2013).
 Outside the NESARE region, yields have only increased 10.3%, although maple producers outside the NESARE area have also likely benefitted from this project, but not nearly to the same extent due to the concentration of educational efforts within the NESARE zone.
 Increased yields results in increased productivity, thus growth in maple production also occurred much more briskly within the NESARE region (44.1%) than outside (14.5%).
 The result is that the total maple crop value has increased within the NESARE region by 38.2% over the past several years, compared to a growth of only 10.2% in non-NESARE states.
 In total, NESARE states increased their maple crop value by $33M during the project period compared to a $1.6M change in value for non-NESARE states.

 Project investigators have had hundreds of in-person and online interactions/consultations with producers to discuss sanitation approaches and improvements.
 This effort continues with numerous inquiries on a monthly basis.